Elon Musk Is Leaving Tesla For Bitcoin Profit, According To A Fake CNN Site Hoax

 A new hoax claims that Elon Musk is leaving Tesla to start a bitcoin company.
-According to Fox News, the hoax is using a site, which appears like the CNN’s tech section of its website to give the impression that the news is genuine.
+According to Fox News, the hoax is using a site, which appears like the CNN’s tech section to give the impression that the news is genuine.

-The false report states that Musk is leaving his position as CEO of Tesla so he can focus on “Bitcoin Profit,” which is described as “a new company that he thinks will change the world.”
+The false report states that Musk is leaving his position as the CEO of Tesla so he can focus on “Bitcoin Profit,” which is described as “a new company that he thinks will change the world.”

 Links to the hoax site redirect unsuspecting users to adverts or video streaming sites, according to the Associated Press report published by Fox News.